All Episodes

 What difference at this point does it make?

-This announced ABC News reporting, Joe Biden's attorney general Merrick Garland has announced an investigation into the Minneapolis police department to determine whether it's infected with systemic racism.
+And as we roll along, 800-941 Sean, this announced, ABC News reporting, Joe Biden's Attorney General, Merrick Garland, has announced an investigation into the Minneapolis Police Department to determine whether it's infected with systemic racism.

-Now, the last time the Minneapolis PD was put under a microscope after George Floyd's death, the cops were handcuffed, handcuffed, literally, trapped.
+Now, the last time the Minneapolis PD was put under a microscope after George Floyd's death, the cops were handcuffed, handcuffed, literally, they stopped working.

 Remember the precinct was burned to the ground there.